Uluru & Surrounds 7 day itinerary

 Have an epic Outback experience

-With your walk completed, bid Kings Canyon farewell and drive 35 kilometres to Kings Creek Station – a working cattle and camel station at the foot of the George Gill Range.
+With your walk completed, bid Kings Canyon farewell and drive 35km to Kings Creek Station – a working cattle and camel station at the foot of the George Gill Range.
 Explore this epic slice of the Outback on a short or overnight quad bike tour.
 Look for kangaroos, wild camels, wedge-tailed eagles and colourful parrots.

 Find a seat at the stock camp show, and learn the history of the area through the eyes of locals as you watch live demonstrations of animal handling, and end your evening with a traditional supper of damper and billy tea.